 Money is the oxygen of business and if you don’t know how to budget and put your money in the right places, chances are, you’ll be out of business pretty soon.

 So before you go into business, you need to learn how to track and measure your personal finance because you can’t grow or improve what you don’t understand.
 I’m not saying you need to become an accountant, No!
-But first, in your personal life, the money you are earning currently, you need to have a clear understanding about the things that consume your money and then evaluate if those things are bringing value to you.
+But first, in your personal life, the money you are earning currently, you need to have a clear understanding of the things that consume your money and then evaluate if those things are bringing value to you.
 If the things consuming your money don’t bring you equivalent value, then you need to make changes and get your money in the right places.
 When you are able to manage your personal finance very well, then you will have a greater chance of managing the finance of a business.

 Keep in mind that successful entrepreneurs do not save just for the sake of saving and to have a big reserve of money but they save to re-invest.
-If you just keep saving, bear in mind that your money in the bank is constantly losing value and the only person/institution that will benefit from that is the bank, as they will loan out your money and get interest in return while the purchasing power of your money keeps on going down.
+If you just keep saving, bear in mind that your money in the bank is constantly losing value and the only person/institution that will benefit from that is the bank, as they will loan out your money and gain interest in return while the purchasing power of your money keeps on going down.
 So as you save, do it for the sole purpose of investing the money back and to make it work for you.

 (5) Read Books